IgnaceMenace/Orange3-Clockwork/README.md

-# Clockwork project by MARTENS Loïck, PARMENTIER Ignace et TACK Cyrille
+# Clockwork project

+*by MARTENS Loïck, PARMENTIER Ignace et TACK Cyrille.*

+## Main goal

-This project aims to create an add-on dedicated for the predictive maintenance for the Orange3 software
+- Developing a library of predictive maintenance based on machine learning for the no-code software Orange3